 Pro tip: To calculate your isolation period, day zero = your first day of symptoms.
 Day one = the first full day after your symptoms developed.

 The latest isolation guidance went into effect on Dec.
 27. Before that, the CDC said people should isolate for 10 days if they were exposed to the virus or tested positive.
 But the agency faced growing pressure to shorten the time for critical workers (think: airline staff and health care employees).
 That’s because Omicron exacerbated staffing shortages in hospitals, among other crucial industries.

 Even with industries struggling, it’s critical that those who are infected stay home.
 El-Sadr said it’s our “individual responsibility” to take precautions — regardless of vaccination status.
 “We have a responsibility to protect the people around us.”

-No vaccine guarantees 100% protection from COVID-19, but they do help prevent serious illness, hospitalization, and death if a breakthrough infection occurs.
-And as officials fill in the blanks about the impact of the delta variant on vaccine efficacy and transmission, it’s important to keep up to date with the latest guidelines for fully vaccinated people, pay attention to how you’re feeling, and take the recommended actions if you were exposed.
+No vaccine guarantees 100% protection from COVID-19.
+But they do help prevent serious illness, hospitalization, and death if a breakthrough infection occurs.
+And as officials continue to fill in the blanks on the Omicron variant, it’s important to keep up to date with the latest guidelines for fully vaccinated people, pay attention to how you’re feeling, and take the recommended actions if you were exposed.

-Skimm'd by Maria Martinolich, Kamini Ramdeen, and Karell Roxas
+Skimm'd by Macy Alcido, Maria Martinolich, Kamini Ramdeen, and Karell Roxas

 Sign up for the Daily Skimm email newsletter.